neuml/txtai/docs/agent/index.md

 agent("Which city has the highest population, Boston or New York?")
 ```

-This requires looking up the populations of each city before knowing how to answer the question.
+This requires looking up the population of each city before knowing how to answer the question.
+Multiple search requests are run to generate a final answer.

 ## Agentic RAG

-Standard Retrieval Augmented Generation (RAG) runs a single vector search query to obtain a context and builds a prompt with the context + input question.
+Standard retrieval augmented generation (RAG) runs a single vector search to obtain a context and builds a prompt with the context + input question.
 Agentic RAG is a more complex process that goes through multiple iterations.
 It can also utilize multiple databases to come to a final conclusion.

-The example below aggregates information from multiple examples and builds a report on a topic.
+The example below aggregates information from multiple sources and builds a report on a topic.

 ```python
 researcher = """